cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

 permalink: /:collection/:path
 ---

-## What is a manifest file?
+## Overview

-A manifest file allows you to be more explicit about your stack composition and control settings that are not usually available through the user interface or Cloud 66 toolbelt.
-The file describes the setup of the components that run your stack.
+A manifest file (`manifest.yml`) allows you to be more explicit about the composition of your application and control settings that are not usually available through the user interface or Cloud 66 Toolbelt.

+The file describes the setup of the components that run your application.
 See [Getting started with manifest files](/maestro/quickstarts/getting-started-with-manifest.html) for an introduction.

+In Maestro there are two opportunities to edit your manifest file:

-For _Docker_ stacks, provide manifest contents after your stack has been analyzed (and before you deploy it) by using the _advanced_ tab.
-You can also change the manifest after your stack deployment with the _Configure manifest_ item in the right menu of your stack page.
+* After your application code has been analyzed (and before you deploy it) by using the _advanced_ tab.
+* After your application has been deployed, by clicking on *Configuration Files* and then the *Manifest* tab in the Dashboard

 Once you're ready, start by going through each section below to build your manifest file.

 ## Which environment?

-The first level of your manifest file is the **environment** - this allows you to use the same `manifest.yml` for multiple stacks with different environments.
+The first level of your manifest file is the **environment** - this allows you to use the same `manifest.yml` for multiple applications with different environments.
 Some examples are:

 - production
 - staging
 - development

 You can also use your own custom environment names in your manifest file.

 ## Which application?